-We showed that the all-time distribution of NBT is strongly biased towards ichthyological collections housed in European (ECA) and North American (NA) countries (especially the United States), accounting for 68% of the world's total freshwater/brackish NBT.
-The source housing of fish NBT among countries started in the 18th century, with ECA and NA museums acting as the primary destination for all fish NBT sourced from countries across all world regions (Sub-Saharan Africa, South Asia, North America, Middle East & North Africa, Latin America & Caribbean, Europe & Central Asia and East Asia & Pacific countries - Figure 1).
-Our historical analysis of NBT flow also revealed the changing dominance of European countries in housing NBT between the 19th and 20th centuries, alongside the emergence of the United States as a new primary region for housing NBT (most NBT flow to NA region was housed in United States NHBC).
-The dominance of European countries and North America in housing freshwater/brackish fish NBT peaked between 1900 and 1949, with 5051 (89% in the period) of all NBT housed within these regions.
-Only in the past 23 years we noticed a tendency to retain the NBT in NHBC within their source countries (Figure 1, 2000-present).
+We showed that the all-time distribution of NBT is strongly biased towards ichthyological collections housed in European (ECA) and North American (NA) countries, accounting for 68% of the world's total freshwater/brackish NBT.
+The source-housing of fish NBT among countries 15 started in the 18th century, with ECA and NA museums acting as the primary destination for all fish NBT sourced from countries across all world regions.
+Our historical analysis of NBT flow also revealed the changing dominance of European countries in housing NBT between the 19th and 20th centuries, alongside the emergence of the United States as a new primary region for housing NBT.
+The dominance of European countries and North America in housing 20 freshwater/brackish fish NBT peaked between 1900 and 1949, with 5051 (89% in the period) of all NBT housed within these regions.
+Only in the past 23 years we noticed a tendency to retain the NBT in NHBC within their source countries (Fig. 1, 2000-present).
 While NHBCs from the global south emerged in the last 50 years, housing essentially local NBT, global north NHBCs still keep the historical pattern of housing foreign NBT.
+25